CodeMaster7000/Beach/README.md

 # Beach
 Sun, sea and sand - coded purely in CSS.
 Enjoy and admire the landscape!
-NOTE: Credit to Rachel Bull (https://codepen.io/rachel_web/pen/pyKydM) for the code.
+NOTE: Credit to Rachel Bull on Codepen for help with the code.